Creating Classrooms That Teach the Whole Kid

 Photos: EL Education

-Dina Strasser is a project manager for EL Education and the co-author of Management in the Active Classroom.
-Previously she taught English Language Arts and ESOL to public school students of all ages for 13 years.
+Dina Strasser is a former project manager for EL Education and the co-author of Management in the Active Classroom.
+She taught English Language Arts and ESOL to public school students of all ages for 13 years.
+Read her MiddleWeb blog The ELA Ally.